nem0/LumixEngine/_posts/2015-4-4-template-trick-in-a-property-grid.markdown

 	.propertyFunction("Shader", [](Material* material) -> const char* { return material->getShader()->getPath().c_str(); });
 {% endhighlight %}

-As you can see this is note as fluent as I want it to be.
+As you can see this is not as fluent as I want it to be.
 This is where a ugly template trick come in.
 The only way I found out how to make it better is based on the fact that the function has one argument while the method has none.

 {% highlight cpp %}
 	template <typename T>
 	struct FunctionTraits : public FunctionTraits<decltype(&T::operator())>
 	{};